-Sobi and Bioverativ collaborate on the development and commercialisation of Alprolix® and Elocta, which is marketed as ELOCTATE® in the United States, Japan and Canada.
-Sobi has final development and commercialization rights in the Sobi territory (essentially Europe, North Africa, Russia and most Middle Eastern markets).
+Sobi and Bioverativ collaborate on the development and commercialisation of Alprolix® and Elocta/ELOCTATE.
+Sobi has final development and commercialisation rights in the Sobi territory (essentially Europe, North Africa, Russia and most Middle Eastern markets).
 Bioverativ has final development and commercialisation rights in North America and all other regions in the world excluding the Sobi territory, and has manufacturing responsibility for Elocta and Alprolix.

 Bioverativ was created as a spin-off from Biogen's hemophilia business and separated from Biogen effective February 1, 2017.
+Bioverativ is an independent, publicly-traded company, headquartered in Waltham, Massachusetts, USA.
 During a temporary, transition period, which includes time to allow Bioverativ to establish certain licenses and consents related to ELOCTATE and ALPROLIX, each of Bioverativ and Biogen will have a relationship to the products.